GHArchitecht/GraphUserInfo/README.md

 ## Description

-### Gets a specified attributes of a signed in users profile information.
+### Gets a specified attributes of a signed in users profile.

 1. DisplayName
 2. Email